jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Publications
 1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B., 2020.
-"The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," conditionally accepted for publication at *Information Systems Research*
+"The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," *Information Systems Research*, forthcoming
 2. **Park, J.**, Cho, D., Lee, J.K. and Lee, B., 2019.
 “The Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” *ACM Transactions on Management Information Systems* (10:4), pp.1-23.